objetovazio/api-liberfly/README.md

 ## 6. Start Docker Compose

-To start the database and other services, use the following command:
+To start the database use the following command:

 ```bash
 docker-compose up --build -d